 Tuesday, June 2, 2020

-We strive for justice and morality, but a just and moral way of life is impossible to us.
+People strive for justice and morality, but a just and moral way of life is impossible.
 From ancient times to the modern age, the life of a human being has been nothing more than a frantic striving to be the criminal and not the victim.
-A vast majority of the people (I would say 99.99% of them) end up as the victims—there is no way of remedying the situation because the victims are mired in ignorance, cowardice, and malice, and are incapable of confronting the criminals.
+A vast majority of the people (I would say 99.99% of humanity) end up as the victims—there is no way of remedying the situation because the victims are mired in ignorance, cowardice, and malice.
+Their ignorance and vices make them incapable of confronting the criminals.

 Posted by Anoop Verma at 6:05:00 PM